Asian Studies Research Guide

 Library of Congress Prints and Photographs Online Catalog

 Augustana is not a United States government repository, so you are not likely to find government documents here in print.
-However, many government documents--from the United States as well as other countries--are now available full-text online.
+However, many government documents--from the United States as well as other countries--are now available full-text on government websites.

 Law Library of Congress: Nations of the World